Learning First Alliance Staff & Leadership

 Dr. Long is a nationally known advocate, writer and commentator on pre-K-12 issues and federal policy.
 Prior to joining LFA, he spent the past four decades working in education policy, including 37 years as the Government Relations Director for the International Reading Association.
 He also concurrently served as Executive Director/Government Relations Director for the National Title I Association from 1995 to 2014.
 He earned bachelors, masters and doctorate degrees from George Washington University.

-Joetta Sack-Min, Communications Consultant
+Joetta Sack-Min, Communications Director

 Joetta Sack-Min has spent more than 20 years working in K-12 education policy and communications, and she has seen the formation of policy up close as well as its impact on local schools.
 Most recently, she spent nearly eight years producing publications for school boards and guiding internal and external communications at the National School Boards Association.
 Prior to that, she was an award-winning journalist at Education Week, the nation’s K-12 newspaper of record, for nine years.

 A graduate of the University of Maryland’s School of Journalism, Sack-Min began her career as a White House news aide for the Associated Press, and she also has worked with several other news services and associations.
 As a reporter, she has interviewed presidents, cabinet secretaries, members of Congress, and high-ranking Washington insiders.
 But her favorite experiences were visiting schools and meeting with teachers and school officials across the country.
-Outside of work, she can usually be found volunteering at her children’s schools in Arlington and Falls Church, VA.
+Outside of work, she can usually be found volunteering at her children’s elementary school in Falls Church, VA.

 Board of Directors